bencrowder/unbindery/README.md

 ## Unbindery

-A transcription web app written in PHP and JavaScript.
+A web app for crowdsourcing transcription, written in PHP and JavaScript.

 ### Dependencies